Comparisons · Outside help choices

 Atlas page: outside help

-The reference layer underneath these comparisons.
+The reference map underneath these comparisons.

 If the comparison is already under way,